 Figure 1.
 Distribution of racial groups within four large school districts.

 circles are drawn, the researchers determine how much the racial diversity within each of these circles deviates from the racial diversity across the entire metropolitan area.
-Findings show that, in most metropolitan areas, a typical person’s local area is much less racially diverse than his or her metropolitan area, particularly when local areas are about the size of the typical school elementary school attendance zone.
+Findings show that, in most metropolitan areas, a typical person’s local environment is much less racially diverse than his or her metropolitan area, particularly when local environment are about the size of the typical elementary school attendance zone.
 In other words, the scale of racial segregation in most cities is at least as large as the area of the typical first-grade attendance zone.

 In many cities, the scale of segregation is much larger than a typical elementary school.
 For example, roughly half of Atlanta School District has a high concentration of white people while the other half has a high concentration of black people.
 Concentrations of other racial groups in Atlanta also tend to be at least as large as typical elementary school attendance zones.
 In districts such as Atlanta, if a school district draws compact, square-like attendance zones, this practice will largely replicate the racial homogeneity that exists in smaller residential areas.
-One of our central theses is that compact attendance zones that resemble circles, squares, and other similar polygons replicate the racial homogeneity that exists in local areas.
+One of our central theses is that compact attendance zones that resemble circles, squares, and other similar polygons replicate the racial homogeneity that exists in local environments.

 To visualize this phenomenon, Figure 1 depicts the distribution of white, black, and other racial groups across the Atlanta, Chicago, Philadelphia, and Pittsburg School Districts.
 Compared with many school districts, Pittsburg has relatively small-scale racial clusters.
 Still, the size of these clusters is larger than the typical elementary school attendance zone (Reardon et al. 2008).
 By contrast, Atlanta, Chicago, and Philadelphia contain large regions that are almost completely occupied by a single racial group.
 In these three districts, it is difficult to draw a compact shape the size of a typical elementary school attendance zone and achieve racial diversity within it.